-The NX10 proves it's possible to offer an APS-C sensor and interchangeable lenses without the mirror, prism and general bulk of a DSLR design.
-It's a small, likeable camera that is readily capable of matching the image quality of its peers but a few minor failings prevent it standing out in a sector full of highly capable cameras.
+The NX10 proves it's possible to offer an APS-C sensor and interchangeable lenses without the mirror, prism, and general bulk of a DSLR design.
+It's a small, likeable camera that is readily capable of matching the image quality of its peers, but a few minor failings prevent it from standing out in a sector full of highly capable cameras.

 |Samsung NX300 20.3 Megapixel Mirrorless Camera Body with Lens Kit - 18 mm - 55 mm - Brown||$749.99|

 |Samsung Smart NX30 20.3 Megapixel Mirrorless Camera Body with Lens Kit - 18 mm - 55 mm - Black||$799.99|

 |Samsung NX300 20.3 Megapixel Mirrorless Camera Body with Lens Kit - 20 mm - 50 mm - Brown||$497.99|